mercure-imaging/mercure/docs/monitoring.rst

 Monitoring
 ==========

-.. important:: The information on this page is still being updated for mercure version 0.2.

 mercure provides three different mechanisms for monitoring the server activity and health.

 Log files
 ---------

-All mercure services write detailed logging information with timestamps into system log files.
+All mercure services write detailed logging information into system log files.
 The most convenient way to review these logs is to use the "Logs" page of the mercure web interface.
-Here you can see a separate tab for every service.
-The logs are updated whenever you switch between tabs and when you click the refresh button on the top-right.
+It shows a separate tab for every mercure service.
+The log display is updated whenever you switch between tabs or when you click the refresh button on the top-right.

 .. image:: ui_log.png
    :width: 550px
    :align: center
    :class: border

-Using the From/To controls, you can limit the time span that is shown in the log viewer.
+Depending on your mercure installation type, you can restrict the time span shown in the log viewer using the From/To controls (systemd-type installations allow providing start & end time, Docker-type installations allow providing a start time, Nomad-type installations don't allow selecting the time span).

-.. note:: Only the last 1000 lines of each log are displayed to keep the user interface responsive.
+.. note:: In systemd-mode, only the last 1000 lines of each log are displayed to keep the user interface responsive.
 If you are looking for an older event, use the From/To fields to narrow down the time span.

-.. tip:: The log files can also be viewed in the terminal using the journalctl command by providing the service name as argument.
+.. tip:: In systemd-mode, the log files can also be viewed in a terminal shell using the journalctl command by providing the service name as argument.
 For example, "journalctl -u mercure_ui.service" shows the log of the webgui.
 You can see the names of the different services as tooltip when hovering over the tabs on the "Logs" page.

 Graphite